-Since, the most frequently used data is readily available within the Cache, the processor does not have to spend time accessing this information from main memory (RAM) of the computer.
+Since, re-usable data is available within the cache, the processor does not have to spend time accessing this information from the main memory (RAM) of the computer.

 - L1 cache: This is the primary cache embedded in the processor chip.
 This type of Cache is fast, but it offers very limited storage capacity.